MartinBert/mascotas-frontend/README.md

 Finally you must run the command `npm start`

+The node version used to create the project is 16.13.0, and that of npm is 8.3.0

 If you have any problems when executing the project, check your version of Nodejs and npm